unixpickle/brainfuck/README.md

 # brainfuck

-[Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) is very well-named esoteric programming language.
+[Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) is a very well-named esoteric programming language.
 At first I thought the name was a joke, but it's really a warning.

 The second I started playing with Brainfuck, I knew I couldn't stop until I was **certain** that I could write anything in it.
-Thus, to free myself from my self-imposed Brainfuck dungeon, I created a high-level programming language that compiles to Brainfuck.
+To free myself from my self-imposed Brainfuck dungeon, I created a high-level programming language that compiles to Brainfuck.
 For a sample program in this language, checkout [is_power_of_two.clj](examples/is_power_of_two.clj).

 ## Usage